ngotrithu/ngotrithu/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I have a strong interest in AI and ML applications (such as finance, economy, hi-tech and bio-tech)
+- 🎓 &nbsp; I’m currently learning Deep Learning
 - 🥅 &nbsp; 2022 Goals: Working on more DS Projects, NLP Projects
-- 🎓 &nbsp; I’m currently learning everything XD 🤣.
 - ✍️ &nbsp; I’m looking to collaborate on various open-sourced Machine Learning, Deep Learning, and NLP case studies and projects!
 - 💡 &nbsp; Ask me about Data Science and Machine Learning
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.